 Tort Claims (third party claims) for loss/damage related to the incident will be adjudicated by the responsible Protecting Agency.

 Contract Claims (emergency equipment rental or other agency contract/procurement agreement) will be adjudicated by the agency responsible for establishment and/or payment of the contract.
+Only the Contracting Officer responsible for the agreement may resolve a contract claim and authorize a settlement.

 Medical Transport, Treatment, and Transfer to Home Unit